-Do something different with your model railway scenery and landscape and create the 2018 summer heat wave in miniature.
+Do something different with your model railway scenery and landscape and create a summer heat wave in miniature.

 And this isn’t just in the UK, where I’m based.
 In Germany, it’s been equally hot and dry and Madrid and Portugal are even hotter.
 And in Australia, where this blog has a large following, it’s dangerously hot even.
 According to the TV news, New South Wales is cooking, despite it still being only being Spring.